microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/1-introduction.md

 tasks into a text file, display them as a list in the terminal and lets us mark them complete.

+## Learning objectives
+- Learn how to develop a real-world command-line program using battle-tested third party crates for command line parsing and error handling

 ## Prerequisites

 We will require all the knowledge we have gathered so far, so don't